miyako/4d-plugin-twain/README.md

 only features included in ``CAP_SUPPORTEDCAPS`` are returned. ``setting`` is the current setting. ``description`` explains valid values for each feature.

-empty string specified the default scanner.
+empty string specifies the default scanner.

 on windows the call is executed in a new thread with [``_beginthreadex``](https://msdn.microsoft.com/en-us/library/kdzttdcb.aspx)